Tutus in Paris

 I confided in him that I had just arrived in Paris and was living in the Rue Campagne Premiere in Montparnasse.
 I was thus informed that not only had scenes from the famous film ‘Au bout de souffle’ been shot in that street but also Modigliani had committed suicide by throwing himself out of his studio window.
 Genia of course was knowledgable in the Arts.

-Being my ‘protector’ for the evening and, as it was early, Genia suggested, after a surprise dinner invitation, we should pay a visit to his friend the German fashion photographer Willy Maywald at his studio in the Rue de la Grande Chaumiere, near my street in Montparnasse, who hosted Salons on Wednesdays and Fridays evenings.
+Being my ‘protector’ for the evening and, as it was early, Genia suggested, after a surprise dinner invitation, we should pay a visit to his friend the German fashion photographer Willy Maywald at his studio in the Rue de la Grande Chaumiere, near my street in Montparnasse, who hosted Salons on Wednesday and Saturday evenings.

 He went to make a phone call to ask if the Salon was on asking the person who answered the phone if ‘it’ was on.